Seongho-Cho/DICOMFileMgr/README.md

-This Python script is designed for processing DICOM files, specifically for extracting and copying the "center slice" of representative series from TOMO (single-slice) images, under certain size constraints (100MB or less).
+This Python script is designed for processing/presentation DICOM files, specifically for extracting and copying the "center slice" of representative series from TOMO (single-slice) images, under certain size constraints (100MB or less).
 Here's an overview of the code's purpose and functionality:

 ### Purpose: